-Sam, this is how your team members may perceive your communication style.
+Sam, this is how others may perceive your communication style.

 This person has sometimes been described as a pleasant, people-oriented but purposeful conversationalist.
 He is able to encourage and inspire people, take the team's interest into account and guide his team towards the goal.
 He is not so receptive a listener as he seems.